technomancy/menelaus/README.md

 ## Known bugs

-The reset function has no effect; hard-reset must be used to reflash the firmware.
+The reset function has no effect; hard-reset (shorting the RST and GND pins with a wire) must be used to flash the firmware.

 ## License